jmsallan/mqoi/README.md

 `devtools::install_github("jmsallan/mqoi", dependencies = TRUE)`

-This instruction will install also packages data.table, igraph and Rglpk.
+This instruction will install also packages `data.table`, `igraph` and `Rglpk`.
 These packages will be used in the course.

 ## Contents